By David P. Monyhan (retired),

 Now for the shop itself.
 The first stop is the teardown and cleaning department.
 Clean the floors and organize all of your tools in a way that makes teardown, inspection, and cleaning of an engine and its components faster and easier.
 Make sure all of your airlines are free of moisture by checking or installing a water separator.
 Lubricate all air tools according to manufacturer recommendations.
 Clean your air hoses and double check the fittings to be sure they don’t leak and are easy to hook and unhook from the various tools.

 Test the strength of chemicals in the hot tanks or jet washers.
-You might want to clean out the build up of sludge in the reservoir.
+You might want to clean out the buildup of sludge in the reservoir.
 This can be done in most machines without completely draining the water.
-You can fabricate a scoop with drains to get the crud out but leave the water in.
+You can fabricate a scoop which drains the crud out but leave the water in.
 Add water and chemical as required.

 Check your stock of parts tags and metal markers and order a fresh supply if necessary.